 For that, some PFC designs use OFHC Copper as interlayer between tungsten and the heat sink material to take the advantage of elasic-plastic properties of cooper absorbing the difference of dilatation between different materials.
-Additionally, the good thermal conductivity of cooper helps to transfer the thermal load in the assembly, as for example Fig. 3.
+Additionally, the good thermal conductivity of cooper helps to transfer the thermal load in the assembly, as for example Fig. 4.

 Alternatively, AM W-6%Ta is a material under development and specifically defined for amour in PFC.
-Its characterization is still in progress [8].
-Though, melting point is expected to be close to pure tungsten [9].
+Its characterization is still in progress [6].
+Though, melting point is expected to be close to pure tungsten [7].
 AM brings the advantage of passing from solid material to metal matrix progressively.
-Several lattice structures are assessed to optimize the thermo-physical characteristic in [14] for AM W. The solid material is used as armour and the lattice is optimized to transfer the thermal load taking the advantage of high stiffness of density ratios and damping capacity of the matrix.

-Fig. 2 is an example of this concept which additionally is joined to a CuCrZr part.
+Several lattice structures are assessed to optimize the thermo-physical characteristic in [11].
+The solid material is used as armour and the lattice is optimized to transfer the thermal load taking the advantage of high stiffness to density ratios and damping capacity of the matrix.
+Fig. 3 is an example of this concept using additive manufactured tungsten (AM W) in [11] which additionally is joined to CuCrZr.

-Currently, AM W-6%Ta solid material and metal matrix are under development and a concept as

-Fig. 2 is not still performed.
-This paper assesses the joints of solid AM W-6%Ta in order to progress on the integration of a PFC concept with this material as performed with AM W.
+Currently, AM W-6%Ta solid material and metal matrix are under development and a concept as Fig. 3 is not performed.
+This paper assesses the joints of solid AM W-6%Ta in order to progress on an integration of a PFC concept with this material as performed with AM W.